foxBMS/foxBMS-primary/doc/sphinx/software/modules/bmsctrl/bmsctrl.rst

 These configuration values are building the main safety feature together with the derating (:ref:`SOX_CONFIG`) and are therefore considered highly safety-relevant.

-**Example safe operating area for lithium iron phosphate**
+Example of safe operating area for lithium-ion LFP/Graphite chemistry:

 This configuration is very conservative and limits are defensive.
-It is the default standard configuration.
-Please adapt these values specific to your battery cells.
+It is the default standard configuration for rechargeable lithium-ion batteries and has to be set up correctly to ensure safety.
+These values must be adapted carefully and specificly to the used battery cells.

 ================== ==== ===============  =========================================
 NAME               UNIT VALUE            DESCRIPTION